wnfs-wg/spec/spec/notation.md

 ## Algorithm Type Signatures

-For algorithms, we often specify their type signature, e.g. `: (Namefilter, RevisionKey) -> Namefilter`.
-This is read as "has the type signature 'function of namefilter and revision key to namefilter'".
+For algorithms, we often specify their type signature, e.g. `: (Namefilter, TemporalKey) -> Namefilter`.
+This is read as "has the type signature 'function of namefilter and temporal key to namefilter'".